 The 2018 National Youth Choir program will be in Newfoundland, June 16 – July 3rd 2018, under the direction of Jeff Joudrey

 An independent selection committee will choose the successful applicant.
 Candidates must submit:

 Thanks to the generous support of The Sir Ernest MacMillan Memorial Foundation, there is no tuition for this program.
 The successful applicant will be responsible for transportation to and from NYC/CNJ but local transportation, accommodation, and meals will be provided for the duration of the program.

-The successful applicant will also receive a prize of $4,000 from the Sir Ernest MacMillan Memorial Foundation.
+The successful applicant will also receive a prize from the Sir Ernest MacMillan Memorial Foundation.

 The Foundation provides significant career development opportunities to young Canadian musicians and music scholars in their advanced education, and in so doing commemorates a great Canadian and his unique career.

 2012 – Dr. Joel Tranquilla

 2004 – Dr. Timothy Shantz

 2000 – Dr. L. Brett Scott